EliCDavis/stardew-valley-farming/README.md

 c c c c c
 ```

 Which is 20 crops, close to the optimal 21 crops.
-This current best guess does not scale however.
-If we could figure out the optimal number of crops before starting this run then it would help tremendousely, as all the program would have to do at that point is try placing them.

 ### Results